ready to learn spanish?

 Folk art is handmade by people and their community, irrespective of class, religion, and gender.
 Pieces can be practical, decorative, used for religious ceremonies, or simply intended for sale

-Alebrijes, like the magical dragon we see here at the right, are brightly colored Mexican folk-art sculptures depicting fantastical, hybrid creatures with vibrant, intricate patterns.
-Created in the 1930s-40s by Pedro Linares in Mexico City after a fever dream, they are now famously carved from Oaxacan copal wood.
-These imaginative figures, featuring combined animal parts like wings, horns, and fins, have become iconic symbols of Mexican culture.
+Alebrijes, like the magical dragon we see here at the right, are brightly colored Mexican folk-art sculptures depicting fantastical, hybrid creatures with vibrant, intricate patterns featuring combined animal parts like wings, horns, and fins that are iconic symbols of Mexican culture.

 TEOTIHUCAN ARCHEOLOGICAL SITE.